jgarnet/fhir-dot/README.md

-# FHIR Path Documentation
+# FHIR Dot Documentation

-The `fhirpath` package contains classes which allow for data elements to be extracted from FHIR structures using a dot-notation-like syntax.
+The `fhirdot` package contains classes which allow for data elements to be extracted from FHIR structures using a dot-notation-like syntax.

 ## Syntax and Usage